Programs & sERvices

 Our mission is to make a meaningful impact in the lives of homeless, foster care and at-risk youth and young adults, age 16-24, in the Tri-State.
 We provide services and assistance in the Indiana couties of: Vanderburgh, Spencer, Warrick, Posey, and Gibson.
 In Kentucky, we provide services and assistance to Henderson and Owensboro residents.

 Through direct intervention and services, we provide housing assistance, life skills education, needs-based financial resources and focus on the mental, physical and spiritual well-being of this vulnerable population.
 The programs and services that we offer educate, support, uplift and equip them with the tools they need to become self-sufficient and move from homeless to housed.

-We provide Permanent Supportive Housing at our home located at 23 E. Columbia St., Evansville, IN 47711.
+We provide Permanent Supportive Housing at the newly renovated IATT House, located at 23 E Columbia St., Evansville, IN 47711.
 The home can hold seven program residents.
-If the home is at capacity, we provide housing assistance to individuals currently experiencing homelessness, and those at-risk of homelessness, by working with local and state programs, like Aurora and the IHCDA, to provide housing options and financial education and assistance.
+If the home is at capacity, we provide housing assistance to individuals currently experiencing homelessness, and those at-risk of homelessness, by working with local and state programs, like Aurora, ECLC and the IHCDA, to provide housing options and financial education and assistance.